-Nathan Stack's main music project, Autohypnosis, is a mixture of pop, electronic and rock sounds.
-He has so far released one EP and two albums under the Autohypnosis moniker — including the 10-hour-long instrumental ambient album Pedestrians.
-The other two releases, The Surface and Conversation (in) Pieces, feature mostly music with vocals and include a wide range of moods and emotions.
+Nathan Stack's main music project, Autohypnosis, is a mixture of electronic, pop and rock sounds.
+He has so far released two albums and two EPs — including the 10-hour-long instrumental ambient album Pedestrians.
+The other releases, The Surface, Conversation (in) Pieces and President and Chairman of the Void, feature mostly music with vocals and include a wide range of moods and emotions.

-Autohypnosis songs have been licensed for use on the HBO news magazine show VICE and the Hulu original series Casual, and in a feature film and several short films.
+Autohypnosis songs have been licensed for use on the HBO news magazine show VICE and the Hulu original series Casual, as well as in a feature film and several short films.

 Nathan had such fun creating the ambient soundscapes of the Pedestrians album by Autohypnosis that he started a separate project, Shadowy Lines, which is devoted solely to ambient music.
 He has so far released four albums: Mindless Pleasures, You Can't Count on Anyone to Remember, Vert, American Commerce and Merge and Disappear.

 While all of Shadowy Lines' music is easily categorized as ambient, there is substantial diversity across the three albums.
 This music is illustrative of Nathan's forte for creating dark, haunting atmospheres — ideal for accompanying suspenseful, mysterious and otherworldly scenes in film and television.

 Want to work with Nathan?
 Email him.